Blevio

-Blevio (Comasco: Biev /lmo/) is a comune (municipality) in the Province of Como in the Italian region Lombardy, located about 40 km north of Milan and about 2 km northeast of Como.
-It overlooks the eastern shore of Lake Como from hilly slopes starting at more than 200 m.
+Blevio (Comasco: Biev /lmo/) is a comune (municipality) in the Province of Como in the Italian region Lombardy.
+It is situated approximately 40 km north of Milan and 2 km northeast of Como, overlooking the eastern shore of Lake Como from hilly slopes that rise from an elevation of 200 m.

-Blevio borders the following municipalities: Brunate, Cernobbio, Como, Moltrasio, Torno.
+Blevio shares borders with the municipalities of Brunate, Cernobbio, Como, Moltrasio, and Torno.

 History

-The comune of Blevio includes seven villages, the so-called "the seven cities" (Capovico, Cazzanore, Girola, Maggianico, Mezzovico, Sopravilla, Sorto), the most important of which was Capovico, the closest one to Lake Como.
-The municipal territory extends from 200 to 1140 m above sea level.
+The comune of Blevio comprises seven hamlets, traditionally known as "the seven cities": Capovico, Cazzanore, Girola, Meggianico, Mezzovico, Sopravilla, and Sorto.
+Historically, Capovico was the most prominent due to its proximity to the lakefront.
+The municipal territory spans a significant altimetric range, extending from 200 to 1140 m above sea level.

-The etymology of the name of the city could be found in the Celtic Ligurian "Biuelius" (Latin "vivo – alive", Welsh "byw", old Irish "biu – I use to be" and Anglo-Saxon "beo – I am, I become", Indo-Germanic "bheou").
+The etymology of the town's name likely originates from the Celto-Ligurian Biuelius (cognate with the Latin vivo – alive, Welsh byw, and Old Irish biu).

-In 1497 the ruler of Milan Ludovico Sforza gave the fief of Blevio, together with some other near villages, to his lover Ludovica Crivelli.
-In the following centuries, Blevio became closely linked to Como and finally became a fief of the Tanzi patrician family, whose wealth was based on the silk industry.
-Count Antonio von Tanzi Blevio, who had been ennobled by the Habsburgs due to his banking activity, built a large villa on the rocks of Perlasca, now part of the neighbouring town of Torno.
-In 1798, the villa and the village became a possession of the Taverna and Borromeo families, two of the most affluent families of the Milanese aristocracy, before being created as a free town after the Napoleonic invasion of Italy.
-A minor branch of the same family, who received the title of Edler von Tanzi by the Habsburgs, continued to keep vast possessions of lands in Blevio and nearby Torno until early 1900.
+In 1497, Ludovico Sforza, Duke of Milan, granted the fief of Blevio and several neighboring villages to Ludovica Crivelli.
+In the following centuries, Blevio maintained close ties with the city of Como and eventually became a fief of the Tanzi family, a patrician house whose wealth derived from the silk industry.
+Count Antonio von Tanzi Blevio, who was ennobled by the Habsburgs for his banking contributions, commissioned a grand villa upon the cliffs of Perlasca, now part of the neighboring town of Torno.
+In 1798, the villa and the village passed to the Taverna and Borromeo families—two of the most influential houses of the Milanese aristocracy—before Blevio was established as a free town following the Napoleonic era.
+A minor branch of the Tanzi family, titled Edler von Tanzi, retained extensive landholdings in Blevio and Torno until the early 20th century.

-Famous ballerina Marie Taglioni enjoyed her stay in Blevio so much to purchase a romantic lake-front villa (Villa Taglioni) while her lover prince Aleksander Trubetskoy built a spectacular villa nearby.

-Blevio joined the Kingdom of Sardinia in 1859 and later the Kingdom of Italy in 1861, following the conquest of the Piedmontese army of Lombardy.
-Its numerous lakefront villas host a number of Italian and international celebrities, including singers, actors and athletes.
+During the 19th century, Blevio became a favored retreat for the European elite.
+The renowned ballerina Marie Taglioni acquired a romantic lakefront residence, Villa Taglioni, while her companion, Prince Aleksander Trubetskoy, constructed a spectacular villa nearby.
+Blevio was incorporated into the Kingdom of Sardinia in 1859 and subsequently the Kingdom of Italy in 1861.
+Its numerous historic lakefront villas continue to host a variety of Italian and international public figures.

+Hydrogeological instability and reconstruction

+Since 2021, Blevio has suffered from recurring instances of hydrogeological instability.
+In July 2021, intense rainfall triggered mudflows and landslides that isolated hamlets and blocked the Lariana road.
+This was followed by similar flash flooding in August 2023, and a major emergency in September 2025, which saw the overflowing of Lake Como and further landslides submerging infrastructure.
+These events have left the municipality in a deteriorated state, with structural damage to private residences and public facilities.
+The local road network is significantly compromised, exhibiting extensive cracking and numerous potholes.
+As of April 2026, many construction and stabilization sites remain active throughout the town; restoration efforts are projected to continue through 2027.